microprediction/monteprediction/TFRO.md

 # Thanks for reaching out
 Probably you have received this link because you reached out to connect to me on Linked-In.
 Probably I took forever to accept, sorry.
-Linked-In doesn't make it easy.
+Linked-In doesn't make it easy (FIFO queue anyone?)
-(One guy forgot he reached out to me once, and accused me of spamming him) Who would implement a FILO queue for this?
+One guy forgot he reached out to me once, and accused me of spamming him.
+The conversation went downhill from there.
+We are off to a better start.

 An idiot, I say.

 Anyhow, here's how I can *maybe* help you.